Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 This would attempt to recursively upload the contents of mylocaldir to container0 for any file matching the wildcard pattern ``*.txt`` within all subdirectories.
 Include patterns can be applied for uploads as well as downloads.
-Note that you will need to prevent globbing in your shell such that wildcard expansion does not take place before script interprets the argument.
+Note that you will need to prevent globbing by your shell such that wildcard expansion does not take place before script interprets the argument.